 to move or separate the blood vessel and hold it away from the irritated nerve.
 MVD is performed using an endoscopic retromastoid approach to create a small quarter-sized bony opening behind the ear.

 Minimally Invasive Keyhole Approach

 Robert Louis, MD specializes in minimally invasive removal of trigeminal neuralgia.
-Less invasive keyhole surgical approaches incorporates Dr. Louis’ experience and education with cutting edge technology and instrumentation.
+Less invasive keyhole surgical approaches incorporate Dr. Louis’ experience and education with cutting-edge technology and instrumentation.

 Retomastoid Approach-Facial nerves and blood vessels may be approached directly using the Retromastoid Approach.
 Robert Louis, MD specializes in this state-of-the-art, minimally invasive keyhole approach in accessing cranial nerves and blood vessels through a small bony opening behind the ear.
 This approach incorporates cutting-edge technology and instrumentation with Dr. Louis’s surgical experience and training, making surgery safer, less invasive, and more effective.
 Read more about Retromastoid Approach.